EdgarFx/starter-hugo-academic/content/research/bowg/index.md

 ---
-title: Bag-of-Word-Groups (BoWG), A Robust Loop Closure Module for In-pipe Visual-Laser-Inertial SLAM
+title: 'Bag of Word Groups (BoWG): A Robust and Efficient Loop Closure Detection Method Under Perceptual Aliasing'
-summary: A feature detector capable of detecting features at different scales based on an image pyramid.
-A definition of word groups exploiting the spatial co-occurrence of detected features, which provides context-specific feature representation.
-A database is established and updated online storing the word group information of each image, which enables efficient loop closure score computation.
+summary: A definition of word groups exploiting the co-occurrence and proximity of visual words.
+This representation enriches the discriminative information of images with similar appearance; An online word group database is designed and implemented, providing context-specific representation.
+Through the integration of direct and inverse index tables, our system achieves efficient loop closure detection suitable for large-scale applications; Temporal consistency and feature distribution information are incorporated directly into the similarity score calculation, complemented by dedicated temporal and geometrical post-verification modules.
+These additions further improve the system’s precision and recall.

 tags:
   - Computer Vision and Robotics

-date: '2023-08-04T00:00:00Z'
+date: '2025-06-15T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''